 And speaking from personal experience, I have noticed in the past that my owns cats seem to get more satisfaction from eating food that contains real unprocessed meat.

 The case against raw food

 1. Risk of food poisoning and other safety issues

-One of the more compelling arguments against these diets are the potential health risks involved with consuming unprocessed food.
-Raw food has been linked to gastroenteritis, dental fractures and infections.
+One of the more compelling arguments against these diets is the potential health risks involved with consuming unprocessed food.
+Raw food has been linked to gastroenteritis, dental fractures, and infections.
 Let’s have a look at what the scientific community says about raw food:

 2. Meat is more expensive than kibble